 To help you decide, think about what you naturally have a flair for, or what other people say you’re good at.

 If your photos always get a ton of likes on Instagram, then being a freelance photographer might be right up your alley.
 Or, if you have a knack for explaining concepts in writing, then you might want to look for writing jobs.
-A lot of companies tend to maintain strong database of freelance video producers, photographers or other forms of creative professionals.
+A lot of companies tend to maintain strong databases of freelance video producers, photographers or other forms of creative professionals.
 Hence, these are great areas to venture into if you prefer doing creative work.

 Also, keep in mind that you can also specialise within each of these broad niches.
 As an example, some photographers shoot only weddings, while others shoot only portraits.
 Similarly, as a social media marketer, you might decide to specialise in only the Instagram or TikTok platforms.